egelke/aarch64/01. HelloWorld/README.md

     ret
 ```

-Using the stack, and not the heap, allow you to nest calls without any worries (at least until you run out of stack space).
+Using the stack, and not the heap, allows you to nest calls worry-free (at least until you run out of stack space).

-That just leaves us with the question on how to provide the parameters to the function call...
-The `bl`-instruction only has 1 fixed parameters: the label.
+That just leaves us with the question on how to provide the parameters to the function call: The `bl`-instruction only has 1 fixed parameters: the label.
 How do you provide the other parameters?
 This [calling conventions](https://docs.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170#parameter-passing) is agreed up, and can be quite complicated.
 For now you simply need to know that registers `x0` to `x7` are your parameters.
 A function with 1 parameter uses `x0` only, one with 2 parameters uses `x0` and `x1`, ...

 If for example, if you look at the  [`WriteFile`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-writefile) documentation you see that it has 5 parameters, so we need to set `x0` to `x4` as so: